coffee2code/blog-time/readme.txt

 = c2c_blog_time_format (filter) =

 The 'c2c_blog_time_format' hook allows you to customize the default format for the blog time.
-By default this is 'g:i A' (though this may be different if modified by localization). *NOTE: This currently only applies to the static clock and not the dynamic clock.*
+By default this is 'g:i A' (though this may be different if modified by localization).

 Arguments: